The greatest vacations begin long before the day of departure.

 If you're looking for a more at-home flavor you can swap residences with like minded travelers or rent a house or condo or unique dwelling.

-In order to find the ideal home swap partner we recommend starting early to establish a relationship and give yourself time to get to know the people who'll stay in your house while you're in theirs.
+In order to get the gigs you want we recommend starting early to establish a relationship and give yourself time to get to know the people who'll stay in your house while you're in theirs.

 Keeping your home secure during your absence requires a person to either come by every day or stay at your home.
 Your insurance provider will tell you what they expect in order to keep your policy active when you're gone for a period of time.